-Variable Name Definition system System ID number in most recent 4th grade enrollment (primary enrollment only) system_name System name in most recent 4th grade enrollment (primary enrollment only) school School ID number in most recent 4th grade enrollment (primary enrollment only) school_name School name in most recent 4th grade enrollment (primary enrollment only) student_key State student ID number student_name Student's first name, last name, and middle initial projection_w_retake Probability of a student having a performance level of either Met or Exceeded Expectations in 4th grade ELA, including the 3rd grade ELA retake projection_wo_retake Probability of a student having a performance level of either Met or Exceeded Expectations in 4th grade ELA, excluding the 3rd grade ELA retake ag_target_w_retake Target improvement from 4th grade projection to 5th grade projection when applying the adequate growth formula to the 4th grade projection with retake ag_target_wo_retake Target improvement from 4th grade projection to 5th grade projection when applying the adequate growth formula to the 4th grade projection without retake fifth_grade_ela_proficiency projection_target_w_retake Target probability of a student having a performance level of either Met or Exceeded Expectations in 5th grade ELA to meet adequate growth, based on 4th grade projection including the 3rd grade ELA retake fifth_grade_ela_proficiency projection_target_wo_retake Target probability of a student having a performance level of either Met or Exceeded Expectations in 5th grade ELA to meet adequate growth, based on 4th grade projection excluding the 3rd grade ELA retake chosen_fifth_grade_ela_profi ciency_projection_target The chosen fifth grade ELA proficiency projection target for AG attainment evaluation.
-This is the lower target between the 5th grade proficiency projection with and without factoring in the 3rd grade ELA retake to the 4th grade projection.
-Using_new_or_updated_proj ection Y = the chosen_fifth_grade_ela_proficiency_projection_target is based on the new or updated projections; blank cell means the chosen_fifth_grade_ela_proficiency_projection_target is based on the existing projections published on the TVAAS portal.
+Variable Name Definition system System ID number in most recent 4th grade enrollment (primary enrollment only).
+In the July 1 release, it would be the system in which students were last enrolled as of the last day of the 2024-25 school year system_name System name in most recent 4th grade enrollment (primary enrollment only) school School ID number in most recent 4th grade enrollment (primary enrollment only).
+In the July 1 release, it would be the school in which students were last enrolled as of the last day of the 2024-25 school year school_name School name in most recent 4th grade enrollment (primary enrollment only) student_key State student ID number student_name Student's first name, last name, and middle initial projection_w_retake Probability of a student having a performance level of either Met or Exceeded Expectations in 4th grade ELA, including the 3rd grade ELA retake projection_wo_retake Probability of a student having a performance level of either Met or Exceeded Expectations in 4th grade ELA, excluding the 3rd grade ELA retake ag_target_w_retake Target improvement from 4th grade projection to 5th grade projection when applying the AG formula to the 4th grade projection with retake ag_target_wo_retake Target improvement from 4th grade projection to 5th grade projection when applying the AG formula to the 4th grade projection without retake fifth_grade_ela_profic Target probability of a student having a performance level of either Met or Exceeded iency_projection_targ Expectations in 5th grade ELA to meet AG, based on 4th grade projection including the 3rd et_w_retake grade ELA retake fifth_grade_ela_profic Target probability of a student having a performance level of either Met or Exceeded iency_projection_targ Expectations in 5th grade ELA to meet AG, based on 4th grade projection excluding the 3rd et_wo_retake grade ELA retake chosen_fifth_grade_el The chosen fifth grade ELA proficiency projection target for AG attainment evaluation. a_proficiency_project This is the lower target between the 5th grade proficiency projection with and without ion_target factoring in the 3rd grade ELA retake to the 4th grade projection.